 Jay Farago-Spencer grew up in the Inland Empire.
 He attended the University of California, Riverside (UCR) from Fall 1997 to Summer 2001 earning his Bachelor’s degree in Psychology.
 He attended graduate school at California State University, San Bernardino (CSUSB) earning his M.A. in English Composition with emphasis in Applied Linguistics and TESL.
 During his time at CSUSB, he worked as a writing tutor and graduate assistant for the university’s Writing Center and English department, assisting undergraduate, graduate, and multilingual students.
 Jay co-presented at academic conferences such as: the Southern California Writing Center Association’s annual Tutor Conference, the International Writing Center Association Collaborative, and the Conference on College Composition and Communication.

 Eager to help students, Jay began teaching writing courses as he was finishing his master’s degree.
-He began teaching writing courses for the College of Natural Sciences at CSUSB in 2008.
-Two years later, he taught English language classes at the UCR Extension.
+He taught writing courses for the College of Natural Sciences at CSUSB.
+He taught English language classes at the UCR Extension.
 In 2014, he became an associate faculty member at Moreno Valley College and served as a writing tutor and instructor of English Composition.
 He became an active member of the Reading Apprenticeship Community of Practice.
 Jay maintains an active curiosity for the way literacy affects the development of academic community membership.

 DESCRIBE MYSELF IN ONE SENTENCE – I am passionate about communication and helping others.